Kurdyka-Lojasiewicz Property of Zero-Norm Composite Functions: Abstract

 \section{Abstract}

-This paper is concerned with a class of zero-norm regularized and constrained composite quadratic optimization problems, which has important applications in the fields such as sparse eigenvalue problems, sparse portfolio problems, and nonnegative matrix factorizations.
-For this class of nonconvex and nonsmooth problems, we establish the KL property of exponent 1/2 of its objective function under a suitable assumption, and provide some examples to illustrate that the assumption holds.
+This paper focuses on a class of zero-norm composite optimization problems.
+For this class of nonconvex nonsmooth problems, we establish the Kurdyka-{\L}ojasiewicz property of exponent being a half for its objective function under a suitable assumption, and provide some examples to illustrate that such an assumption is not very restricted which, in particular, involve the zero-norm regularized or constrained piecewise linear-quadratic function, the zero-norm regularized or constrained logistic regression function, the zero-norm regularized or constrained quadratic function over a sphere.